TIES THAT BIND is an innovative programme designed to assist 10 producers from Asia and Europe with potential European-Asian co-production projects.

 This workshop is supported by theCREATIVE EUROPE – MEDIA subprogramme of the European Union and was set up in 2009 by the FVG Audiovisual Fund, EAVE, Udine Far East Film Festival with the collaboration of the Busan International Film Festivaland, starting from 2015, in partnership with SAAVA (Southeast Asian Audio-Visual Association), founder of the Southeast Asian Film Financing Forum (SAFF) in Singapore.

 TIES THAT BIND is targeted at 10 Asian & European producers with projects.
 We are now opening the call in addition also to other European professionals interested in working with Asia (sales agents, financiers, distributors, festival programmers, co-production market representatives) or producers without project.
 5 of them will be selected to be an active part of the group.
-Ties that Bind 2016 will feature again 2 workshops, the first taking place from April 26 to April 30, 2016 within the framework of the Udine Far East Film Festival in Italy.
-Workshop 2 will be organised at the end of November/early December 2016 in Singapore during the SAFF – Southeast Asian Film Financing Forum in partnership with the Southeast Asian Audio-Visual Association (SAAVA), a non-profit association that seeks to unify media producers in the region.
-The association’s mission is to advance creative development across the region, promote Southeast Asian audiovisual content and capabilities internationally, as well as stimulate business collaborations between its members.
+Ties that Bind 2017 will feature again 2 workshops, the first taking place from April 25 to April 29, 2017 within the framework of the Udine Far East Film Festival in Italy.
+Workshop 2 will be organised from November 27 – December 1, 2017 during the Southeast Asian Film Financing Forum (SAFF), an exciting new platform that brings together the best feature-length film concepts, together with the top filmmakers and producers from Southeast Asia and Europe, to meet with international coproducing partners, festival programmers, distributors, commissioners, and financiers.

 The programme is led by a team of top experts from Asia and Europe.
 Further activities include pitching sessions, case studies and individual meetings with decision makers.
 Ties that Bind will bring together 10 film producers from Asian and European countries.
 Each producer will be selected together with a feature film project in development and will work with leading industry experts from both continents during the two workshops.
 Amongst a range of issues, sessions will focus on script development, co-production between Asia and Europe, financing in the two regions, marketing and promotion, and the legal aspects of co-production.
 The workshop participants will work together as a group, as well as through individual consultation, and will have the unusual opportunity to get to know each other very well with the object of forming long term creative and business partnerships and networks.